CLICK: to Help TCW Promote True Catholic News this Advent

 bodily thing.
 He also felt that interior pain which

-is caused by the fear of something harmful and
+caused by the fear of something harmful and

 which we call sadness.
 In both these respects

-the pain suffered by Our Lord was the greatest
+the pain suffered by Our Lord was

 pain possible in this present life.
 There are four